MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RuleID** - Integer value used to track which category of Accessibility violation is being remediated by the user.

+#### Office.UX.AccChecker.StatusBarIssueDetected

+This event detects the presence of an accessibility issue in the user's document.
+It's used to understand the prevalence of accessibility issues in Office documents.
+The data helps with improving Microsoft's Accessible authoring tools used for fixing document issues and contributes towards more accessible documents for users.
+This drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

+The following fields are collected:

+- None

 #### Office.UX.AccChecker.TurnOffNotificationsFromCanvasContextualCardActivity

 This event is triggered when the user turns off the in-canvas Accessibility notifications in Word.
 The data is used to denote that the user has disabled accessibility notifications.
 This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.